 up the stack trace, I'm tempted to leave this one as is with the error

 message coming up in a dialog and the error message giving a hint about

 how to swap names.

-#7 Updated by Oliver Soong about 10 years ago
+#7 Updated by Oliver Soong over 10 years ago